InfinityPowerGlove/infinitypowerglove.github.io/_posts/2018-05-07-angular-compiler-arrow-function-bug.markdown

 });
 {% endhighlight %}

 Notice that the Angular Compiler has not only duplicated the comment, but _it's put the duplicated comment inbetween the `return` statement and the predicate_.
-This creates a significant problem because JavaScript's automatic semicolon insertion will cause the arrow function to [return nothing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return#Description), and thus the filter function won't filter anything.
+This creates a significant problem because JavaScript's automatic semicolon insertion will cause the arrow function to [return nothing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return#Description), and thus the filter function filters everything.

 To work around this, simply set the compiler to remove comments by adding this to your `tsconfig.json`: